londaro/lurdesondaro/content/outreach/oñati/index.md

 Public outreach talk organized by local astronomy group, held in Oñati, Basque Country.

-You can see the slides here, in spanish.
+You can see the slides here, in basque.